LeanderLXZ/dht-go/milestone-1/README.md

   - reorganize the neighbor nodes;
   - to connect new nodes to DHT through a guiding mechanism.
 - For example, in Apache Cassandra, an open-source NoSQL DHT system, each node can communicate with a constant amount of other nodes, which let the system to scale linearly over a huge number of nodes [(John Hammink, 2019)](https://aiven.io/blog/an-introduction-to-apache-cassandra#:~:text=This%20is%20one%20of%20the,and%20data%20centers%20go%20down).

+## Metrics

+The distributed hash table we hope to achieve is a system composed of multiple nodes to store different hash tables, and nodes can be added or withdrawn at will, and when a node has a problem, error handling can be resolved, dynamic Maintain the state of the node.

 ## References
 1. Byers, John, Jeffrey Considine, and Michael Mitzenmacher.
 "Simple load balancing for distributed hash tables."
 International Workshop on Peer-to-Peer Systems.
 Springer, Berlin, Heidelberg, 2003.